quarkus-qe/quarkus-test-suite/README.md

 - Serverless
 - Using OpenShift quarkus extension
 - Using OpenShift quarkus extension and Docker Build strategy

+### `ai/langchain4j`

+Coverage for Quarkus AI, provided by Quarkus-Langchain4j and related extensions.

 ### `http/http-minimum-reactive`
 Reactive equivalent of the http/http-minimum module